G4FEV/-Soyuz-Capsule-Digital-Clock/README.md

 GPS Baud Rate.
 Default baud rate for GPS is set at 9600.

-GMT offset time Default is 1 Hour.XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+GMT/UTC offset for daylight saving time is set by the variable GMTOffest = . can be a positive or negative number.

 7 Segment Display Brightness.
 Set by the following lines in Setup Void.
 (Default is 5)